What is Ranexa?

 You should not take Ranexa if you have cirrhosis of the liver.

-Ranexa is not for use during an acute (emergency) attack of angina.
-Continue using any other medicines prescribed by your doctor (such as nitroglycerin) to treat acute angina.
+Ranexa is not for use during an acute (emergency) attack of chest pain.
+Continue using any other medicines prescribed by your doctor (such as nitroglycerin) to treat acute chest pain.

 Before you take Ranexa, tell your doctor about all of your medical conditions, especially if you have a personal or family history of Long QT syndrome.

 Chronic angina is often treated with a combination of different drugs.
 To best treat your condition, use all of your medications as directed by your doctor.
 Do not change your doses or medication schedule without advice from your doctor.

 You should not take Ranexa if you are allergic to ranolazine, or if you have:

 Some drugs should not be used with Ranexa.
 Your treatment plan may change if you also use: